nathanaschbacher/nodiak/README.md

 #Todos

-1. Add Link parsing and Link-Walking interfaces.
+1. Add Riak Counters interface for using Riak CRDT's

 2. Add a protobufs backend implementation.